graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Tagged type extensions may choose not to add additional members, instead only
+Tagged type extensions may choose not to add additional member fields, instead
-adding directives.
+only adding directives.

 In this example, a directive is added to a `StringFilter` type without adding
-members:
+member fields:

 ```graphql example
 extend tagged StringFilter @addedDirective